devi-prasad/fast-track-c/readme.md

 in computer science."

 2. Manual memory management is tricky to get right.
-A programmer needs to take extreme care while maanaging memory allocared on process' heap.
+A programmer needs to take extreme care while managing memory allocared on process' heap.
 If one is not cautious, programs end up using dangling pointers, affecting program's state and behavior in strange and unpredictable ways.